simul/Teleport/docs/unity/index.rst

   :width: 600
   :alt: Teleport has a page on the Project Settings panel.

-**Teleport Inputs Panel in Unity Editor**
+==Teleport Inputs Panel in Unity Editor==

 There are three elements to each input.
 The Name is arbitrary, but should be unique in the application.
 The Type specifies what kind of input this is.
 A Float input is floating-point, while a boolean is either on or off, true or false.
 A state input is updated continuously, whereas an Event input is only updated when it changes.
 Finally, the input's *Path* is how the client knows what to map it to.

 Teleport VR clients use `OpenXR interaction profiles <https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#semantic-path-interaction-profiles>`_ to know what inputs the XR hardware provides.
-Each input (buttons, triggers, poses etc) has a *path*.
+Each input (buttons, triggers, poses etc) has a *path* that is mapped by the OpenXR runtime on the client device.
 When a Teleport client connects, it tries to match the path of each server-specified Teleport input to the OpenXR paths of its hardware.
 If any part of the OpenXR path matches the Teleport path, the mapping is made.
 One or more Teleport inputs can be mapped to a single OpenXR input if the paths match.
 Teleport input paths use `Regular Expression <https://en.wikipedia.org/wiki/Regular_expression>`_ syntax to match OpenXR paths.